Merck to take on superbugs with Cubist Pharma buy

 "Combining this expertise with Merck's strong capabilities and global reach will enable us to create a stronger position in hospital acute care while addressing critical areas of unmet medical need, such as antibiotic resistance."

-Merck has said it is focusing on acute care within hospitals - considered a hotbed for superbug infections such as bacterial pneumonia - as a top priority.
+Merck has said it is focussing on acute care within hospitals - considered a hotbed for superbug infections such as bacterial pneumonia - as a top priority.

 It has also left Cubist as a leading investor in the field, with an annual research budget for antibiotics of $400 million.